 Once you have located the valve, label it for future emergencies.
 You want to let all your family members and potential house-sitters to be aware of your valve’s location.
 Being able to quickly shut off access to your home’s water can save you lots of money in costly home restoration costs.

-Once the water has been turned off, you should call a plumber immediately.
+Once the water has been turned off, you should call an expert plumber immediately.
 The longer the water sits in your home, the more damage it can do to your drywall and flooring.

-If you have any questions on locating your home’s water shut-off valve, or you are currently experiencing a flooding emergency of any kind, do not hesitate to give us a call.
-We’re always here and happy to help whether it is during the cold winter months or the lazy days of summer.
+While a competent professional plumber will know where to look to find a shutoff valve, having it labeled helps a little bit more.
+If you have any questions on locating your home’s water shut-off valve, or you are currently experiencing a flooding emergency of any kind, do not hesitate to contact us.
+We’re always here to help, whether it is during the cold winter months or the lazy days of summer.